Bacon Wrapped Scallops with Maple Glaze

 How to cook bacon wrapped scallops?

 A part of me wanted to lead the blog with this section, or put it in all caps to get your attention.
-Arguably, this is the most important consideration and step once you secure your scallops.
-Scallops are a notoriously quick cooking food, which can work to your advantage so long as you know this and prepare.
-Bacon takes much longer to cook, and if you wrap raw bacon around your scallops and cook until it looks crispy and delicious, you'll have great tasting bacon around a rubbery and overcooked scallop.
+Arguably, this is the most important consideration after the scallop purchase.
+Scallops are a notoriously quick-cooking food.
+Bacon takes much longer to cook.
+If raw bacon is wrapped around the scallops and cooked until it looks crispy and delicious, you'll have great tasting bacon around rubbery and overcooked scallops.
 Bacon masks many imperfections, but this is a bridge too far.

-My recommendation is to par cook the bacon on a baking sheet in the oven at 425 degrees F for 10-13 minutes.
+My recommendation is to give the bacon a precook on a baking sheet in the oven at 425 degrees F for 10-13 minutes.
 Cooking times vary depending on thickness, so pay attention.
-What you're looking for is bacon that is 2/3 to 3/4's of the way cooked depending on how you prefer your bacon at the end.
+What you're looking for is bacon that is 2/3 to 3/4 of the way cooked depending on how you prefer your bacon at the end.
 I do 3/4's because I like nice crispy bacon.

 Par cooking bacon in the oven at 425F for 13 minutes.